TheFilipcom4607/blbt/README.md

 ## How It Works

-1. **Points System**: Makerworld uses a points system where boosts can be exchanged for gift cards
+1. **Points System**: Makerworld uses a points system where boosts equal points (1 boost = 1 point)
 2. **Regional Rates**: Different stores have different point requirements and gift card values
-3. **Calculation**: BLBT calculates your total value based on the selected store's conversion rate
+3. **Whole Gift Cards Only**: BLBT uses integer division to calculate only the number of complete gift cards you can purchase (e.g., 2,300 points ÷ 524 = 4 gift cards, not 4.39)
+4. **Total Value Calculation**: Total value = number of whole gift cards × card value
-4. **Currency Conversion**: When needed, live exchange rates convert between currencies
+5. **Currency Conversion**: When needed, live exchange rates convert the final value between currencies

 ## Error Handling